crake7/Network-Pen-Test-Tools/Sniffers/README.md

 * Both libraries can be used to handle binary data into a data structure.
 * *Ctypes* provides a bridge to C-based languages: this enables you to use C-compatible data types and call functions in shared libraries!
 * *Struct* converts between Python values and C structs as Python byte objects.

+#### `host-scanner.py`

+* The program works by sending UDP datagrams (with a custom message) to all IP's in a network.
+It takes advantage of the little overhead UDP provides, as well as the fact that most hosts reply back with a ICMP 3 if the port used is closed.
+Beware some hosts might behave differently!
+* This program provides host scanning functionality for Windows and Linux.
+* Do not forget to change the `SUBNET` variable in the script.

 #### `sniffer_ip_header_decode.py`